Taking the time to perform a brand analysis on your competitors will give you a unique insight into your industry.

 Are Your Competitors Still Using Traditional Offline Marketing?

 Are they using offline marketing to promote the same message, or is this how they target a separate audience with a different message?
-Maybe their running billboard advertising.
+For example, maybe their running billboard advertising.

 It’s not the rule, but traditional marketing methods are often implemented when aiming a message to older audiences.